Skip to content

 The No Status Column

-Issues created without a status assigned don't need to go nowhere — the board has an optional No Status column for exactly this case.
-It's off by default; turn it on in Settings if you prefer to see every issue on the board regardless of state.
+Issues created without a status assigned won't get lost — the board has an optional No Status column for exactly this case.
+Toggle it via Show No-Status Column in the Filter menu.
+Off by default; turn it on if you prefer to see every issue on the board regardless of state.

 See Also